Chris Ryall

-Christopher Ryall (born 1969) is an American comic book editor.
+Christopher Ryall (born 1969) is an American comic book writer and editor.
 He is best known as the former President, Publisher, and Chief Creative Officer of IDW Publishing (2004–2019), and as a writer in the comic book industry.
 In February 2011, his Eisner Award-nominated series, Zombies vs. Robots, co-created with artist Ashley Wood, was optioned by Sony Pictures for Michael Bay’s Platinum Dunes with Mike Flanagan as director.